 If you still haven’t had enough check this list of other markets to visit in the day and night-time around town.

 Take A Cooking Course

 There is a wonderful variety of cooking courses that teach travellers to cook simple but healthy and tasty Thai meals.
 You can choose from half day to full or multiple day classes, from beginners to masters and with some schools being more fancy than others.

 There are schools inside the Old City while others offer the course in a beautiful Thai farm setting outside of town.

 I can highly recommend the classes with Sammy’s Organic Thai Cooking School.
 I had a fantastic experience learning from Sammy in a small class with a lot of humor and set on a beautiful farm and lounging in the hammock with a full stomach in the afternoon.
 Very peaceful.

-You are probably not surprised that Chiang Mai is also sometime referred to the meditation capital of Thailand.
-Therefore you will find many yoga studios in town as well as retreats that run for a day or a week outside of town.
+You’re probably not surprised that Chiang Mai is also sometime referred to as the meditation capital of Thailand.
+Therefore, you will find many yoga studios in town as well as retreats that run for a day or a week outside of town.